 Extra precaution are necessary when hiking during any hunting season.
 A bright or reflective dog vest and bear bells will help keep your pup from being mistaken as a target.
 You’ll also want to wear something bright that will help you stand out from the natural environment.

 During hunting season, it’s also a good idea to keep your dog on leash – even in areas where he’s allow off-leash.
 This will help him avoid confrontations with any hunting dogs that might be in the area.

 9. Leaves Of Three, Let It Be

-Dogs are susceptible to plant-based toxins just like people.
+Just like people, dogs are susceptible to plant-based toxins.
 And they can pass the oily substance from poison ivy or poison oak to you on their fur.
 Take a moment to be sure that you can identify the toxic plants common to the area you’ll be hiking.

 10. Be Aware Of Wildlife

 Your dogs will hear, smell, and sense things before you.
 If you’re hiking with your dogs and they start barking, they could be warning you about a potential threat in the vicinity.
 Make yourself aware of what kinds of wildlife you could encounter on your hike, and learn how to avoid confrontations.